 There are two metrics to measure creditworthiness – the first is the personal credit score, and the second is the business credit rank.

 These metrics are evaluated by lenders before approving a loan.
-They especially pay close attention to your business credit report and the business’ financial behavior to gauge your creditworthiness.
+They especially pay close attention to your business credit report and the business’s financial behavior to gauge your creditworthiness.
 By keeping these healthy, an MSME promoter or owner can get quicker approvals, larger loans, and better interest rates.

-To arrive at a credit score, credit bureaus consider several factors such as the overall amount of loans that the enterprise currently holds, repayment history of loans, and the length of the borrower’s credit history among other factors.
+To arrive at a credit score, credit bureaus consider several factors such as the overall amount of loans that the enterprise currently holds, repayment history of loans, and the length of the borrower’s credit history, among other factors.

 The rate at which debt is accruing, or the amount and length of recent loans taken out, is another crucial consideration.